Dear reader of ADxS.org, please excuse the disruption.

 Repeated stress leads to changes in the circadian rhythm.
 Only occasional stress has little effect on the clock system.
 Stress signals that occur more frequently desynchronize the various cell and tissue clocks in the body.7172

-If the circadian rhythm (here: the daily cortisol level) is artificially leveled, this leads to a weakened shutdown of the HPA axis (at least of ACTH).7374
+If the circadian rhythm (here: the daily cortisol level) is artificially leveled, this leads to a weakened deactivation of the HPA axis (at least of ACTH).7374

 According to our understanding, ADHD-HI and ADHD-C are often characterized by shutdown problems of the HPA axis.